Spatial-then-Temporal Self-Supervised Learning for Video Correspondence: Experiments

 \textbf{Evaluation.} We directly utilize the unsupervised pre-trained model as the feature extractor without any fine-tuning.
-Given the input frame with spatial resolution of $H\times W$, the evaluation is realized on the $res_4$ layer with a spatial resolution of $\frac{H}{8} \times \frac{W}{8}$ or $\frac{H}{4} \times \frac{W}{4}$.
-To propagate the semantic labels from the initial ground-truth annotation, the recurrent inference strategy is applied following recent works~\cite{jabri2020space,lai2020mast,xu2021rethinking}.
-More specifically, the semantical label of the first frame, as well as previous predictions, are propagated to the current frame with the help of affinity between video frames.
+Given the input frame with spatial resolution of $H\times W$, the evaluation is realized on the res$_4$ layer with a spatial resolution of $\frac{H}{8} \times \frac{W}{8}$~(stride=8) or $\frac{H}{4} \times \frac{W}{4}$~(stride=4).
+To propagate the semantic labels from the initial ground-truth annotation, the recurrent inference strategy is applied following recent studies~\cite{jabri2020space,lai2020mast,xu2021rethinking}.
+More specifically, the semantical label of the first frame, as well as previous predictions, are propagated to the current frame with the help of affinity computed between the feature maps of video frames.
 We evaluate our method over three downstream tasks including semi-supervised video object segmentation on DAVIS-2017~\cite{pont20172017}, human part propagation on VIP~\cite{zhou2018adaptive}, and pose keypoint tracking on JHMDB~\cite{jhuang2013towards}.